unt-libraries/fauxdoc/README.md

 Whereas other libraries make it dead simple to produce values that recognizably correspond to real-world items or properties (colors, names, addresses, etc.), Fauxdoc helps you dial in on patterns or features that may only pertain to your use case.
 This is helpful if you're trying to test something specific, like forcing certain sets of edge cases.

-Fauxdoc began as part of a utility for helping test and benchmark Solr collections and configurations.
+Fauxdoc began as part of a utility for helping test and benchmark configurations for particular Solr collections.
 We wanted to test search performance by producing text that shared certain features of a live collection, such as using specific alphabets; having word, phrase, and/or sentence lengths (etc.) within certain limits; and having specific terms occur in certain specific distributions.
 And we wanted to be able to simulate facets by choosing data values from a finite list of random terms that would produce a term distribution similar to the real data.
-Other libraries did not seem to address these needs adequately.
+Even with Faker or Mimesis, we would have had to build most of this from scratch, anyway.

 #### Field / Schema / Document-Set Control